danilo-alxnder/PacmanGame/README.md

 </p>

 ## Demo
-A small `.gif` showing the functionality of the game
+To the left the `.bmp` gifures that make up the game.
+To the right, a small `.gif` demo showing the functionality of Pacman.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/70687643/151680444-1df6dc7d-6d43-43ba-88b8-0f4118dd2872.png" width =460">